Social Responsibility in Gambling

 We will provide any player with a full history of their lottery membership, including complete payment and winnings history upon request.

 5. Provide Information on Gambling Support Organisations.
 HLP is a member of The Hospice Lotteries Association and the Lotteries Council both of whom, on behalf of their members, make a financial contribution towards BeGambleAware, an organisation with the sole aim of fundraising to assist with problem gambling.
-The Hospice Lotteries Association website has a page dedicated to responsible gambling.
-Further support can also be found at http://www.begambleaware.org
+Further support can also be found at www.begambleaware.org

 6. Staff Training.